savoirfairelinux/cqfd/README.md

     $ cqfd run "make linux-dirclean && make foobar-dirclean"

+Or run a shell script with arguments:

+    $ cqfd shell ./build.sh debug

 When ``cqfd`` is running, the current directory is mounted by Docker as a volume.
 As a result, all the build artefacts generated inside the container are still accessible in this directory after the container